killovat07/Angular-web-product/README.md

 # Angular-web-product
-Web application with login, registration, product-list, product-details, rate, comments
+Web application (angular)

+- Viewing list of products;
+- Posting comments;
+- Posting rates of products;
+- Registration and sign in;
+- Only registered users can post comments

 ## Quick Start ##